 What should I do if I suspect a child or vulnerable adult in another household is being neglected or abused?

-If you think that someone is in immediate danger, call the Police.
+If you think someone is in immediate danger, call the Police.

 Concern about child abuse or neglect

-If you have concerns about the safety of a child, you can call Child, Youth and Family on 0508 FAMILY (0508 326 459) for advice.
-If the social worker thinks the child is in immediate danger they will act on it within 24 hours.
+If you have concerns about the safety of a child, you can call the Ministry for Vulnerable Children, Oranga Tamariki (Oranga Tamariki) on 0508 326 459 for advice.
+If the social worker who takes your call thinks the child is in immediate danger they will take action within 24 hours - otherwise a social worker will visit the family at some stage.
+The family won’t be told who contacted Oranga Tamariki.

 Concerns about elder abuse